 - 1. To be in attendance at all EASC meetings, or make arrangements to have a qualified temporary replacement carry out the responsibilities of the office. - 2.
-To be the custodian of the EASC funds not entrusted to other offices or sub-committees. - 3.
+To be the custodian of the EASC funds not entrusted to other offices or subcommittees. - 3.
 To disburse funds as approved by the EASC. - 4.
 To be the primary signer of the EASC's bank account - 5.
 To make a written report of receipts and disbursements at each regular EASC meeting. - 6.
 To provide receipts or include a detail of receipt in the monthly Treasurer's Report to each member or group it receives funds from; to be responsible for keeping copies of receipts and/or reports. - 7.
 To keep a ledger of the EASC financial activities during their entire term of office. - 8.
-To provide the EASC with an annual report at the end of their term.

-- 9. To be responsible to maintain the P.O.
+To provide the EASC with an annual report at the end of their term. - 9.
+To be responsible to maintain the P.O.
 Box as the Area's address, hold a key, and give keys to the Chair and Secretary. - 10.
 To have itemized statement from Treasurer for all expenses including subcommittees. - G. The standing sub-committee chairpersons are: As outlined in XV. - H. The GSR is: The groups elect their GSR.
 The following describes the GSR's responsibilities in relation to the EASC only. - 1.
 To attend all EASC meetings or to provide for his/her alternate to attend in his/her place. - 2.
 To provide, or arrange to provide, the EASC secretary with name, address, phone number, and group represented.
 The EASC secretary should be notified of any changes on a timely basis. - 3.
-To provide, or arrange to provide, current meeting information to the RCM-Alt. or the Oklahoma Regional Service Representative (OKRSR) Alt. for the Regional Meeting Directory on a timely basis. - 4.
+To provide, or arrange to provide, current meeting information to the EASC Web Contact (web@eascna.org). - 4.
 To provide a report regarding the business, activities, problems, suggestions, etc., of his/her group at each EASC meeting. - 5.
 To interpret their group's conscience to the RCM and/or the EASC on occasion, when an issue has not been previously discussed by their group. - 6.
 To report back to their group the business, activities, problems, suggestions, etc., of the EASC.